 Optimized for 4K HDR content.
 Available in four lengths.
-24K gold contacts.
-Durable yet flexible cable.
+Includes 24K rose gold contacts.
+Durable and flexible cable.
 Fits snugly into devices.

 A little pricier than the average option.

-Especially affordable.
 Optimized for 4K content.
-Wide range of sizes, from three to 30 feet long.
+Wide range of lengths available.
 Supports Dolby TrueHD, Sony x.v.Color Standard, and other digital formats.
-Available in white and black.

 These cables are not particularly flexible.

-Available in 12 different lengths.
+Available in different lengths.
 Gold-plated connectors.
 Made to fit unique entertainment centers, including swivel, right-angle, and extra-grip connectors.
-Affordable.

 Optimized for 1080p video.

-In the days of analog, connecting devices to a TV required understanding a spaghetti of different colored wires and hoping for the best.
-Thankfully, the tech industry has consolidated all that wiring down to one agreed-upon interface for transmitting video and audio to our TVs.
-The new standard, High-Definition Multimedia Interface (HDMI) cables, connects all of our favorite gadgets to our TVs and ensures pixel-perfect quality.
+Back in the analog days, connecting devices to a TV required understanding a spaghetti of different colored wires and hoping for the best.
+Thankfully, the tech industry has consolidated all that wiring down to one, agreed-upon interface for transmitting video and audio to our TVs.
+The new standard, High-Definition Multimedia Interface (HDMI) cables, connects all of our favorite gadgets to our TVs, ensuring pixel-perfect quality every time.

 There is a catch, though.
 While HDMI is the standard across devices, there are different kinds of HDMI cables, and using the wrong one can limit your picture quality or even prevent you from enjoying certain broadcasts entirely.
 Before you hook up your favorite console or streaming box to your fancy new 4K smart TV, make sure you know which cables you need.